huongvu2312/showtime-website/content/ss23/master/m4-shop-gpt/challenges.md

 {{<section title="New AI Technology" >}}
 Using cutting-edge AI technology presented us with a significant challenge.
-It required considerable time and effort to thoroughly research Prompt Engineering, GPT models, Langchain framework and grasp these concepts, ensuring a solid understanding for effective integration into our project.
+It required considerable time and effort to thoroughly research Prompt Engineering, GPT models, LangChain framework and grasp these concepts, ensuring a solid understanding for effective integration into our project.
 {{</section>}}